The Ultimate Guide for Stay-At-Home Moms Returning to Work

 3 Questions Stay-at-Home Moms Going Back to Work Need to Ask

 If this is the boat you’re sailing in right now and you’re planning to re-enter the workforce, it’s important to think ahead and do some research, internally and externally.

 Here are three big questions to ask:

 1. What are your primary needs right now, both as an individual and for your family?

-Your needs may look very different now then when you started your career in your twenties.
+Your needs may look very different now than when you started your career in your twenties.
 For example, is a position that allows significant flexibility or time with your family the biggest priority, or are financial needs paramount?

 Before diving into a job search, it’s important to figure out what you need from this next role.
-That list could include stability, flexibility, friendly co-workers, working remotely, a specific salary, and a company that has proven their dedication to diversity and inclusion, to name just a few.
+That list could include stability, flexibility, friendly co-workers, working remotely, a specific salary, and a company that has proven its dedication to diversity and inclusion, to name just a few.
 Then write those needs down!
 Creating a list of your priorities is a powerful way to stay on track.

 2. What do you want to do?

 Put simply, what kind of work do you want to do, what do you love, and what are you good at?

 It’s important to take the time for this type of self-assessment before applying for a job.
 This way you have a good understanding of what you want to achieve and can prioritize your time accordingly in your job search.